hail-is/hail/dev-docs/services/ci/README.md

     - eg rolling out artifact registry cleanup policies, amongst many other things

 Note: It's not actually quite as waterfall-y as this.
-In fact the jobs are all running in a hail batch, and each service being deploy has its own path through the DAG.
+In fact the jobs are all running in a hail batch, and each package being built and service being deployed has its own path through the DAG.
 So it's quite possible that the services are test/deploy-ing in parallel, and that the deploy for one service might happen before the test for another has even begun.

 This should all be fine, because it was previously tested as part of the PR approval process.